iAMB-RWTH-Aachen/PAModelpy/docs/docs/api_reference/CatalyticEvent.md

 def change_kcat_values(enzyme_kcat_dict: dict)
 ```

-Change kcat values for the enzyme variable.
+changes kcat values for the enzyme variable

 **Arguments**:

-- `enzyme_kcat_dict` - Dict[str, Dict[str, float]]
+- `enzyme_kcat_dict` - nested Dict
-  A nested dictionary with enzyme identifiers as keys and kcat dictionaries as values.
+  A Dict with enzyme_id, kcat key, value pairs to connect the
+  enzyme with the associated reaction the kcat is another dict with &#x27;f&#x27; and &#x27;b&#x27;
-  The kcat dictionary should have `f` and `b` keys for the forward and backward reactions, respectively.
+  for the forward and backward reactions respectively.

 #### \_\_copy\_\_